eldipa/Hydra/test/publish_subscribe.rst

 The last semantic definition can be used to implement a premature filtering of each publication.
 So, if an event hasn't any subscriber, the publish method can drop the event.

-   Our implementation uses the *weak* semantic.
+   Our server implementation uses the *weak* semantic.
+   The implementation in the client can extend this:
+      - for Python, the implementation uses the *strong* semantic.
+      - for Javascript, the *weak* is used.

 To subscribe to an event, the entity must provide a callback to be executed.
 This